-Enplaned passengers at the Airport increased by 8.3% in 2017 as compared to 2016, which followed a 2.4% increase in 2016.
+Enplaned passengers at the Airport increased by 7.5% in 2018 as compared to 2017, which followed a 8.3% increase in 2017.
 The Airport now has a diversified portfolio of airlines, including major network carriers, low cost carriers (LCCs) and ultra low cost carriers (ULCCs).
-As of March 2018, seventeen carriers provide regularly scheduled service to 74 airports nonstop, up from 37 at the beginning of 2015.
-This diversification has led to growth from leisure carriers such as Allegiant, which has grown to serve eleven destinations.
-Business-focused carrier, OneJet serves nine nonstop destinations that would otherwise require inconvenient and often circuitous connections.
-Both of these carriers now base multiple aircrafts at PIT, employing local flight crew and maintenance personnel to support their operations.
+As of March 2019, 17 carriers provide regularly scheduled service to 66 airports nonstop, up from 37 at the beginning of 2015.
+This diversification has led to new additions such as British Airways, which started year-round nonstop service to London Heathrow on April 2.
+British Airways last serviced PIT 20 years ago and has returned thanks to a resurgent Pittsburgh economy and an aggressive airport air service strategy.
+The airport has also seen increased service to the West Coast on United to San Francisco as well new service to Seattle on Alaska Airlines.
+Growth on Delta, Spirit and Southwest among others helped to fuel the passenger growth in 2018.

-Management is pleased to see the growth in passenger levels through the strength of the origin and destination traffic (nonconnecting passengers who begin or end their trip at PIT), and is optimistic the added routes and frequencies in 2015, 2016 and 2017 will continue predictable passenger levels.
-The Pittsburgh economy continues to improve and management attributes the performance in 2017 passenger levels to new carriers and routes at PIT that have succeeded in attracting more travelers with the growth of the regional economy.
+Management is pleased to see the growth in passenger levels through the strength of origin and destination traffic (nonconnecting passengers who begin or end their trip at PIT), and is optimistic the added routes and frequencies in 2015 through 2018 will continue predictable passenger levels.
+The Pittsburgh economy continues to improve and management attributes the performance in 2018 passenger levels to new carriers and routes at PIT that have succeeded in attracting more travelers with the growth of the regional economy.
 Pursuant to Federal Aviation Administration (FAA) approval, the Authority continued to apply Passenger Facility Charges (PFC) revenue to reduce debt service costs, resulting in decreased airline rates and charges.
-The total amount of PFCs allocated to debt service in 2017 and 2016 was \$17.2 and \$16.0 million, respectively.
+The total amount of PFCs allocated to debt service in 2018 and 2017 was \$9.2 million and \$17.2 million, respectively.
 The Authority anticipates future applications of PFC revenues will predominantly be used for eligible debt service or construction costs.

 The Authority has been designated a recipient of revenues generated from casinos and racinos authorized to operate pursuant to the Pennsylvania Race Horse Development and Gaming Act (Gaming Act).
 The Authority is eligible to receive up to 5% of the annual net revenues, on an annual basis not to exceed \$150 million for up to a 12-year period, generated from gaming operations in Pennsylvania.
 The County of Allegheny (County), the prior recipient of the funds, received \$42.5 million of these revenues prior to the close of 2009 to complete the repayment of the \$42.5 million capital contribution that the County made toward the original construction of the Airport, which the County funded with the issuance of its General Obligation Bonds.
-Through the end of 2017, the Authority has received \$91.5 million of the original \$150.0 million allotment bringing the total received by the County and Authority to \$134.0 million.
-The Authority has subsequently received \$8.0 million of gaming revenue for fiscal 2017 and is designated to receive and additional \$8.0 million for 2018.
-The Authority anticipates applying the remaining \$16.0 million of gaming grants to (i) reduce debt service payments on the Authority's General Airport Revenue Bonds (GARBs), thereby reducing the costs charged to the airlines operating from PIT; and (ii) for other purposes permitted under the Gaming Act.
+Through the end of 2018, the Authority has received \$99.5 million of the original \$150.0 million allotment bringing the total received by the County and Authority to \$142.0 million.
+The Authority has subsequently received \$8.0 million of gaming revenue for fiscal 2018 and is designated to receive an additional \$12.4 million for 2019.
+The Authority anticipates applying the remaining \$20.4 million of gaming grants to (i) reduce debt service payments on the Authority's General Airport Revenue Bonds (GARBs), thereby reducing the costs charged to the airlines operating from PIT; and (ii) for other purposes permitted under the Gaming Act.
 In addition to the above, the Commonwealth amended and extended the Act to provide the Authority with an additional \$12.4 million annually into perpetuity.